 He forgets to get rid of the axe holder he's sewed into his coat.

-After he takes care of that, he's forgetting something important.
+He takes care of that, but he's forgetting something important.

-He wonders if this feeling is how his "punishment" is starting, so soon after the crime.
+He wonders if this feeling is how his "punishment" starts, so soon after the crime.

 The bloody "fringe" is right there in the middle of the floor!

-He would hide them in the stove, but everybody hides their evidence in the stove.
+He would hide it in the stove, but everybody hides their evidence in the stove.

-Then he wonders if maybe he has blood all over his clothes, but just can't see it, because he's loosing his mind.
+Then, he wonders if maybe he has blood all over his clothes but just can't see it because he's losing his mind.